 Now, flip the shirt and apply the colors matching the colors from the other side.
 Liberally use the dyes on both sides for vibrant colors to your shirts.

 There is no wrong color while tie-dying.
 But knowing the color wheel would help you make beautiful patterns on your own.
-Just make sure to match the patterns of colors on both sides of your t-shirt.
+Just make sure to match the patterns of colors on both sides of your t-shirt regardless of your shirts weight.
 After mastering this easy pattern, you can make any other patterns in your shirt.